digital-asset/daml-finance/docs/source/overview/building-applications.rst

 When building applications using Daml Finance it is important to ensure your application only depends on the interface layer (i.e., the public API) of Daml Finance.
-Furthermore, it is suggested that your application follows a similar split between interface (API) and implementation layer in order to maximize upgradability and minimize the impact of imcremental changes to your application or Daml Finance.
+Furthermore, it is suggested that your application follows a similar split between interface (API) and implementation layer in order to maximize upgradability and minimize the impact of incremental changes to your application or Daml Finance.

 The following picture shows a suggested architecture that minimizes undesireable coupling and